enonic/cms-germ/README.md

 #germ-plugin

+#NB Important note about github.com repos with GERM.
+There has been some changes regarding security on github.com regarding fetching code with username and password over https.
+Therefore the Germ jgit client code cannot check out code from github anymore.
+The reccommended approach is to use another git repository provider, I can reccommend bitbucket, which as free private repositories up to a certain number of collaborators.

 G.E.R.M - Git Enonic Release Management - A plugin that connects Enonic CMS to Git, and allows to pull code directly from any git remote into CMS_HOME resources and plugin folders.
 Requires that git is installed on the serer.